 - Before the shareholders' meeting, the Company will allow shareholders to send their comments, suggestions or questions in advance of the meeting in accordance with the Company's rules or regulations.

 - At the shareholders' meeting, the Company will give all shareholders equal rights to express their opinions.
 Any suggestions or questions in the relevant agendas freely before voting for the resolution on any agenda, and there will be directors and management of the Company involved in the shareholders meeting to answer questions.

-- After completion of the shareholders' meeting, the Company will prepare the minutes accurately and completely.
-There will also be important issues, questions, comments and suggestions recorded in the minutes.
-In addition, the Company will apply the voting results for each agenda item.
-Include the minutes posted on the Company's website for shareholders to consider.
-The minutes of such meeting shall also be sent to the Stock Exchange of Thailand within 14 days from the date of the meeting.
-This is in accordance with the requirements of the Securities Exchange Commission and the Stock Exchange of Thailand.
+- After completion of the shareholders’ meeting, the Company will prepare the minutes accurately and completely.
+Important issues, questions, comments and suggestions will also be recorded in the minutes.
+In addition, the Company will have the voting results for each agenda item and the minutes posted on the Company's website for shareholders to consider.
+The minutes of such meeting shall also be sent to the Stock Exchange of Thailand within 14 days from the date of the meeting which is in accordance with the requirements of the Securities Exchange Commission and the Stock Exchange of Thailand.